 We aim to provide a high quality service to customers at all times.
-Unfortunately though, mistakes and misunderstandings do occur.
-If we get things wrong, we do our best to resolve any problems as quickly as possible.
+Unfortunately though, mistakes and misunderstandings do occur, and when this happens, we’ll do our best to resolve any issues as quickly as possible.
 This guide outlines our procedure if you have a complaint with the service you have received from the Society.

 You should contact the appropriate branch or department manager.
 Most problems can be resolved at this stage.

-If you are still not satisfied, ask the branch or department manager to refer your complaint to the Customer Liaison Team who will progress the complaint through the Society’s Internal Complaints Procedure.
-You may also contact the Customer Liaison Team direct at the following address:
+If you’re still not satisfied, the branch or department will refer your complaint to the Customer Resolution Team who will progress the complaint through the Society’s complaints procedure.

 You may also contact the Customer Resolution Team directly at: Customer Resolution Team, Leeds Building Society, 105 Albion Street, Leeds LS1 5AS